 In SaaS, GTM is not a one-time event—it’s a repeatable, scalable system that must evolve as the company grows.

-2. Why Most GTM Strategies Fail
+Why Do Most GTM Strategies Fail?

 The biggest reasons GTM strategies fail include: